 Check out our founder Erik Lutenegger’s interview with AMA St. Louis – Marketing Mavericks that we recorded a few months ago.

-Prefer a transcript?
+Already have a marketing business website and just want the transcript?
 We’ve got you covered.

 Don’t worry we cleaned up the uh’s and um’s.